 Common Name: Muzei Ma Huang

-Ephedra equisetina is a Evergreen Shrub up to 1.50 metres tall.
+Ephedra equisetina is an evergreen shrub that can grow up to 1.50 metres tall.

 E. Asia - N. China.